msacar/codemcp/docs/PROJECT_REGISTRATION.md

 1. **Project Registry**: A configuration file (`~/.codemcp/projects.toml`) maintains mappings between project names and their filesystem paths.

-2. **Symlink Workspace**: The system automatically creates symlinks in `~/.codemcp/opengrok-workspace/` that point to your actual project directories.
-This allows OpenGrok to index projects from disparate locations.
+2. **Direct Docker Mounts**: Each registered project must be manually added to `docker-compose.yml` as a bind mount.
+This gives OpenGrok direct access to index projects from any location.

 3. **Automatic Project Detection**: When you use OpenGrok search tools, the system first checks if your current path belongs to a registered project, then falls back to Git-based detection.